 Looking for an opportunity to discuss professional goals, challenges, and questions with peers and a mentor in the environmental sector?
 Join a 6-month mentorship program between Doris Duke Conservation Scholars Alumni and the Senior Fellows from the Environmental Leadership Program.
-Mentors and mentees will meet virtually in small learning circles called pods, comprised of 4 DDCSP alumni who are matched with a mid - senior level career environmental leader.
-This structure will provide both vertical and horizontal mentoring opportunities, allowing each participant to learn from each other and to offer their expertise and knowledge.
+Mentors and mentees will be matched 1:1 and have a call once a month for the following 6 months.
+This structure will provide individualized mentoring and relationship building opportunities, allowing each pair to learn from each other and to offer their expertise and knowledge.

 Personal Leadership Plan